Taipei highlights you can’t miss!

 Opening hours: Closed on Mondays Tue to Sun: 5pm – 10pm

-If you’re looking for other places to get your shopping done, check out this list!
+If you’re looking for other places to get your shopping done, check out our guide for the 10 Best Taipei Shopping Malls And Markets For Intensive Retail Therapy.

 Things to eat